In this article I will be reviewing the 19 Jump Starters that I tested thoroughly to find out the Best Jump Starter for your vehicle.

 On a Saturday night, I looked on Amazon for jump starters and bought 19 jump starters that had most reviews or in general piqued my interest.
 After hitting the “place your order” button I went to sleep.

 Some jump starters charged through USB but did not come with a charger in the box.
-Also, I noticed that jump starter that charged through DC 12 or 15-volt adapters were much faster in finishing the charge than the ones charging through regular USB.
-I also found out that USB-C charging was faster too due to the new technology called power delivery or PD.
+Also, I noticed that jump starter that charged through DC 12 or 60 watt USB-C wall chargers were much faster in finishing the charge than the ones charging through regular 2A USB chargers.

 Here is the list of vehicles I tested these jump starters on: